Visiting Arrangements – Effective from Monday 1 March

 Mental Health and Learning Disability

-One person to visit and only where it is deemed necessary to support the mental health and wellbeing of the patient.
-Alternatives to face-to-face visiting for all others.
+One person to visit for up to one hour once a week, or more where deemed necessary to support the mental health and wellbeing of the patient.
+Alternatives in line with visiting policies, e.g. outdoor visiting, virtual visits, designated visiting rooms etc.

 Emergency Departments, X-Ray and Day Procedure Units